Over your pregnancy? Baby is late? You’ve begun to ask “Can I ask to be induced?” 7 facts you need to know before requesting induction.

 5. Is Baby in an Optimal Position?

 Let’s get a little bit personal for a moment.
 If you haven’t taken the time to read my son’s story about being 13 days late, I highly recommend it.

 The gist of the story is that I narrowly escaped labor induction by 1 day.
 My Bishop Score (discussed in the next point) was barely above the number indicating it was barely ready for labor.

 Additionally, my son’s head was stuck on a bone in my pelvis.
 An induction was very likely not going to be effective, our labor could have been traumatic with a prolapsed cord if they broke my water, and I stood a higher chance of labor ending in a C-section.

-If baby’s position is of concern, check out Spinning Babies to see if you can get baby into position for birth before you decide to be induced!
+If the baby’s position is of concern, check out Spinning Babies to see if you can get your baby into position for birth before you decide to be induced!

 6. Is Your Cervix Ready?
 Check Your Bishop Score